-Given an adapted stochastic process $(Z_t)_{t \geq 0}$ which is the forcing term in \eqref{eq.introsfde} the general approach we take is as follows: \begin{enumerate}[(i.)] \item Establish the existence and uniqueness of \emph{strong} solutions to the equation in question. \item Prove pathwise asymptotic bounds on the size of the process $Z$ in terms of a well-behaved deterministic function, say $\gamma$, on which we can formulate functional hypotheses in terms of $L_f(\cdot)$.
-These bounds should be in the spirit of \eqref{gamma_H} or \eqref{gamma_pm}. \item Construct an upper comparison solution (pathwise) in terms of $\gamma$ which majorizes the solution to the \eqref{eq.introsfde}; this essentially reduces the stochastic problem to a deterministic one. \item Conclude the argument using suitable hypotheses on $L_f(\gamma)$ and the results of Section \ref{det.results}. \end{itemize} The steps outlined above also highlight how one can approach the important, and more challenging, case of state-dependent noise, i.e. equations of the form
+If $Z = \{Z(t)\,:\,t\geq 0\}$ denotes the forcing term in \eqref{eq.introsfde}, then our general approach is as follows: \begin{itemize} \itemsep{5pt} \item[Step 1:] Prove pathwise asymptotic bounds on the size of the process $Z$ in terms of a well-behaved deterministic function, say $\gamma$, on which we can formulate functional hypotheses in terms of $L_f(\cdot)$.
+These bounds should be in the spirit of \eqref{gamma_H} or \eqref{gamma_pm}. \item[Step 2:] Construct an upper comparison solution (pathwise) in terms of $\gamma$ which majorizes the solution to the \eqref{eq.introsfde}; this essentially reduces the stochastic problem to a deterministic one. \item[Step 3:] Conclude the argument using suitable hypotheses on $L_f(\gamma)$ and the results of Section \ref{det.results}. \end{itemize} The steps outlined above also highlight how one can approach the important, and more challenging, case of state-dependent noise, i.e. equations of the form

 In particular, hypotheses involving the functional $L_f(\cdot)$ will still allow completion of Step 1, but now the function $\gamma$ will involve the process $X$ itself.
 Thus Step 2 will now necessitate further analysis of how this state-dependent perturbation interacts with the drift term $\int_{[0,t]} \mu(ds) f(X(t-s))$.